muhsin911/ReelPlayground/README.md

 # ReelPlayground
-ReelPlayground — A fun JavaScript spinning game for learning purposes.
-No real gambling involved; I do not support gambling as it is a bad habit.
+ReelPlayground is a fun and interactive spinning game built with JavaScript.
+This project simulates a spinning wheel concept where players can spin for random outcomes, just for entertainment purposes — no real gambling involved.
+I do not support gambling; it is a bad habit.
+This project is purely for learning JavaScript properly.